kurtbruns/svg-tutorial/content/_index.md

 {{<example "SVGPathArcExample">}}

-Note, because of the math involved for solving for an ellipse between two points, there is two solutions which leads to two possible ellipsis.
+Note that, due to the math involved in solving for an ellipse between two points, there are two solutions, leading to two possible ellipses.

 #### Path Close Command